hluk/CopyQ/docs/faq.rst

 To get the command to launch for a shortcut:

-1. open Command dialog (F6 from main window),
+1. Open Command dialog (F6 from main window).
-2. in left panel, click on the command with the global shortcut,
+2. Click on the command with the global shortcut in the left panel.
-3. enable "Show Advanced" checkbox,
+3. Enable "Show Advanced" checkbox.
-4. copy the content of "Command" text field.
+4. Copy the content of "Command" text field.

 .. note::